Last Updated on May 17, 2023 by Matt

 Entry-level/budget scooters

-There are dozens of budget scooters, and there are a few steals here and there if you’re hunting for a valuable cheap option.
+There are dozens, if not hundreds of budget scooters, and there are a few steals here and there if you’re hunting for a valuable cheap option.
 I’ve compiled a list of the best budget scooters in case you’re on a tight budget.

 Middle-priced scooters

-Here you can even find a few off-road scooters made to withstand rough terrain rides, as well as feature-packed scooters with high-end specs like hydraulic brakes, spring suspension, and ranges above 30 mi / 48 km.
+Some models even rival the priciest scooters, including off-road versions for rough terrain and high-end specs like hydraulic brakes, spring suspension, and ranges exceeding 30 mi / 48 km.

 Premium scooters are where things start to get blurry and eye-watering.
 This is the point where we jump from “casual personal commuters” to “powerful racing electric vehicles on two wheels”.